 1. Respect begets support in a relationship

-Criticizing their choices because they don’t seem like something you would make, is an indicator of a lack of support in a relationship.
+Criticizing their choices because they don’t seem like something you would make, is an indicator of a lack of emotional support.
 It is also a sign of disrespect when you invalidate something that your partner holds in high regard.
 To support is to respect – the person and the differences.

 Related Reading: 7 Ways To Build Loyalty In A Relationship

-2. Empathy – A vital element of emotional support in a relationship
+2. Empathy – a vital element of emotional support

-Empathy is the ability to understand what your partner is experiencing.
+Empathy makes all the difference in the world.
+It is the ability to understand what your partner is experiencing.
 People are less quick to judge or critique when they have empathy for their better half.
 This is a very crucial component of support because you can’t be wholeheartedly supportive unless you put yourself in your partner’s shoes.
 It is when you share their experience that you realize the full depth of their predicament.

 Keep this in mind when you feel yourself getting frustrated with your partner.
 We recall the famous words of Harper Lee who wrote, “You never really understand a person until you consider things from his point of view… Until you climb inside of his skin and walk around in it.”